Mount Taylor Nature Reserve

 Every rock tells a story

 Nearby present day Mount Taylor was a chain of scattered islands in the shallow sea, similar to the present day islands of Japan.
 Active volcanic islands formed due to the crustal extension forming the rift which Canberra is built upon.
 The violently eruptive volcanoes deposited volcanic debris from huge volcanic explosions (Laidlaw Volcanics).
-The rocks spewed out by the Laidlaw Volcanics are found mostly in the southern and western Canberra region.
+The rocks spewed out to form the Laidlaw Volcanics are found mostly in the southern and western Canberra region.

 The explosive debris from the Laidlaw Volcanics can be found on the summit of Mount Taylor.
 The gravel once quarried at Mount Mugga Mugga is also part of the Laidlaw Volcanics Suite.